tsangkevin99/tsangk3040Art/README.md

 - A [GitHub](https://github.com/) Account
    - You will use GitHub Pages to host your formatted resume
 - Basic knowledge on Jekyll/YAML
-   - If Jekyll/YAML is new to you, check out this [Tutorial](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_yaml_tutorial.html) for a quick introduction.
+   - If you are unfamiliar with Jekyll/YAML, check out this [Tutorial](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_yaml_tutorial.html) for a quick introduction.

 ## Instructions
 Follow these straightforward steps to host your resume on GitHub Pages:

 1. **Go to your GitHub Home Page:**
    - If you don't have one, sign up for a [GitHub account](https://github.com/).
+- *This step aligns with Etter's emphasis on using collaborative platforms for documentation*

 2. **Create a New Repository:**